getodk/docs/odk1-src/collect-forms.rst

 Loading forms with ``adb``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can load forms directly from a computer to your device via USB, using :doc:`Android Debug Bridge <collect-adb>`.
+You can load forms directly from a computer to your device's :ref:`Collect directory <collect-directory>` via USB, using :doc:`Android Debug Bridge <collect-adb>`.

 .. code-block:: none

-  $ adb push path/to/form.xml /sdcard/odk/forms/form.xml
+  $ adb push path/to/form.xml <collect-directory>/forms/form.xml

 .. _loading-forms-from-device-storage:

 Loading forms from device storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also download forms to your device via a web browser, and move them to the :file:`odk/forms/` directory, using the device's file manager (:menuselection:`Settings -> Storage & USB -> Explore`).
+You can also download forms to your device via a web browser, and move them to the :file:`forms/` directory, using the device's file manager (:menuselection:`Settings -> Storage & USB -> Explore`).

 1. Go to the Settings menu (:guilabel:`⚙`) on your device and find :menuselection:`Storage & USB`